Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Discussion and conclusions

-Such results might have a significant impact on the estimates of EMRI detection rates by LISA.
-Currently, these estimates are still highly uncertain, ranging from a few to a few thousands of EMRIs detected per year \citep{2017PhRvD..95j3012B}, and do not account for the novel population of cliffhanger EMRIs.
+These results might have a significant impact on the estimates of EMRI detection rates by LISA.
+Currently, these estimates are still highly uncertain, ranging from a few to a few thousand EMRIs detected per year \citep{2017PhRvD..95j3012B}, and do not account for the novel population of cliffhanger EMRIs.
 Furthermore, we note that many cliffhanger EMRIs get to the GW emission region while grazing the loss cone edge, which might imply a significant sub-population of extremely eccentric EMRIs in the LISA band.
 We defer the investigation of observable cliffhanger EMRI properties by LISA to future work.

 Interestingly, we observed that our results are quite sensitive to the choice of the loss cone radius $R_\mathrm{lc}$.
-Indeed, as explained in Sec. \ref{sec:tests} part of the reason for the differences between the $S(a_0)$ obtained with Newtonian and PN dynamics likely stems from switching from $R_\mathrm{lc} = 8 R_\mathrm{g}$ to $R_\mathrm{lc} = 5.6 R_\mathrm{g}$, as plunges are more difficult to form and the cliffhanger region grows.
-For this reason, we believe that the closest approach to a BH on an eccentric orbit should be better explored at PN order, similarly to how it has been already done for circular orbits \citep[e.g.][]{2024LRR....27....2S}.
-Compared to Schwarzschild MBHs, spinning MBHs present innermost stable orbits which are closer or further away, respectively if the orbit is prograde or retrograde.
+As explained in Sect. \ref{sec:tests}, part of the reason for the differences between the $S(a_0)$ obtained with Newtonian and PN dynamics likely stems from switching from $R_\mathrm{lc} = 8 R_\mathrm{g}$ to $R_\mathrm{lc} = 5.6 R_\mathrm{g}$, as plunges are more difficult to form and the cliffhanger region grows.
+For this reason, we believe that the closest approach to a BH on an eccentric orbit should be better explored at PN order, similarly to how it has already been done for circular orbits \citep[e.g.][]{2024LRR....27....2S}.
+Compared to Schwarzschild MBHs, spinning MBHs present innermost stable orbits which are closer or further away, respectively, depending on whether the orbit is prograde or retrograde.
 This again influences the loss cone radius, and consequently the EMRI-to-DP ratio.
 For this reason, we plan on updating our code to introduce spin effects.